Dopamine dysregulation syndrome

-Dopamine dysregulation syndrome (DDS) is a dysfunction of the reward system observed in some individuals taking dopaminergic medications for an extended length of time.
-It typically occurs in people with Parkinson's disease (PD) who have taken dopamine agonist medications for an extended period of time.
-It is characterized by self-control problems such as addiction to medication, gambling, or sexual behavior.
+Dopamine dysregulation syndrome (DDS) is a rare dysfunction of the reward system observed in some individuals taking dopaminergic medications for an extended length of time.
+It is characterized by severely disinhibited patterns of behavior, leading to problems such as addiction to the offending medication, gambling addiction, or compulsive sexual behavior, along with a general orientation towards immediate gratification.
+It typically occurs in people with Parkinson's disease (PD) or restless legs syndrome (RLS) who have taken dopamine agonist medications for an extended period of time.

 Signs and symptoms

-The most common symptom is craving for dopaminergic medication.
-However other behavioral symptoms can appear independently of craving or co-occur with it.
-Craving is an intense impulse of the subject to obtain medication even in the absence of symptoms that indicate its intake.
-To fulfill this need the person will self-administer extra doses.
+The most common symptom is craving for the dopaminergic medication.
+However, other behavioral symptoms can appear independently of cravings or co-occur with it.
+Cravings are an intense impulse of the subject to obtain medication even in the absence of symptoms that indicate its intake.
+To fulfill this need, the person will self-administer extra doses.
 When self-administration is not possible, aggressive outbursts or the use of strategies such as symptom simulation or bribery to access additional medication can also appear.